Enowon/LotL-Ransomware-Detection-RandomForest-LIME/README.md

 This project develops and evaluates an AI-assisted detection system for identifying Living-off-the-Land (LotL) ransomware attacks in Windows Sysmon log data.
-LotL attacks abuse legitimate, pre-installed Windows tools such as PowerShell and WMI to carry out malicious activity — leaving no external files to scan and no signatures to match.
+LotL attacks abuse legitimate, pre-installed Windows tools such as PowerShell and WMI to carry out malicious activity, leaving no external files to scan and no signatures to match.
 This makes them exceptionally difficult to detect using conventional rule-based approaches.